facebook-devc-latam/fb-login-account-kit-demo/README.md

     }
 );
 ```
+Note: The {{csrf}} placeholder should be replaced with a non-guessable value that should originate in the app's server and be passed to the login flow.
+It is returned back to the app client unchanged, and the app client can pass it back to server to verify the match with the original value.
+know more about CSRF protection: [https://www.owasp.org/index.php/Cross-Site_Request_Forgery_(CSRF)](https://www.owasp.org/index.php/Cross-Site_Request_Forgery_(CSRF))

 _4. Login_
 Both with phone and email, you should call the `login` method available on the AccountKit API.